 Proposed solution

-According to our discussion, beacon period is necessary for coordinated topology.
+According to our discussion, beacon period is necessary for coordinated topology using PHY I, II and III.
 But may not be necessary for other topology.
 So it is suggested to adopt the following text:

 6.2.1.1.1 Beacon period (BP)

-BP exists in coordinated topology.
+BP exists in coordinated topology for PHY I, II, III.
 The BP shall start at slot 0 of a superframe and complete before the beginning of the CAP on a superframe slot boundary.
 BP is further divided into multiple beacon slots as shown in Figure xx.
 The duration of each beacon slot is equal to the sum of the duration of a beacon physical layer data unit (PPDU) and the subsequent beacon-to-beacon inter-frame space.
 In peer-to-peer mode and star mode, the BP shall contain only one beacon slot.
 In coordinated network, the BP consists one to a maximal of MaxBeaconSlot beacon slots as shown in Figure xx.
 The structure of a BP is notified in the beacon frame (see xx).

 Figure xx – Superframe structure of different topologies